vantage6/vantage6-workshop/episodes/chap2_introduction_v6.md

 - Which algorithms are allowed in a collaboration/study
 - Define privacy guards at algorithm level

-In order to avoid that policies need to be set manually at the nodes, we envision a distributed policy system (possibly using blockchain technology) in which policies are distributed to the nodes by the server.

 ## Model Repository

 Currently, vantage6 is focused on privacy enhancing techniques.
 Some of these techniques result in a model that can be used to make predictions.
 We want to extend vantage6 with a model repository in which these models can be stored, shared and used.
 This will make it easier to reuse models and to compare the performance of different models.

-## Build Services

-Algorithms in vantage6 are shipped as container images.
-Currently, this image can be built by the user or some external process.
-We want to extend vantage6 with a build service that can build the container image for you.
-This will make it easier to develop and deploy algorithms in vantage6 but more importantly, it will enhance the security of the platform as they are build in a controlled environment.

-::: keypoints
-- vantage6 is an open source platform to execute PET analysis.
-- A client is used to interact with the system.
-- A vantage6 server orchestrates the execution of algorithms.
-- The nodes contain the data and execute the computation.
-- The algorithms in vantage6 have a federated part, running on local data, and a central part, aggregating the results.
 :::